MataiMoorfield/ESP32-Sensor-Visualisation/README.md

 UndefinedError
 jinja2.exceptions.UndefinedError: list object has no element 0
 ```
-Make sure you have run the logger first or have put an example CSV file as the ```log.csv```.
+Make sure the logger is running first or you have put an example CSV file as the ```log.csv```.
 This error is caused beacuse of the log being empty.
 You could put this in for example:
 ```
 humidity,temperature
 17,28
 ```

 # Languages
 <p align="center">